Please ensure Javascript is enabled for purposes of website accessibility

 It is important to ensure both the private equity or venture capital investors and, as the case may be, management teams receive proper advice to ensure that:

-• the deal is structured in the most tax efficient manner possible and that the commercial deal works for all parties; and
+• the deal is structured in the most tax efficient manner possible and that the commercial deal works for all parties

-• the deal is structured in a manner which is effective under Luxembourg law and which works for both tax and legal purposes.
+• is structured in a manner which is effective under Luxembourg law and which works for both tax and legal purposes

-If not, either party could end up making an expensive mistake, particularly if a falling out were to occur between the management team and the sponsor at a later point when, for example, the investors could (if not properly advised at the outset) find themselves trapped, should they not have taken into account the restrictions for the transfer of shares to non-shareholders.
+If not, either party could end up making an expensive mistake, particularly if a falling out were to occur between the management team and the sponsor at a later point.
+For example, the investors could (if not properly advised at the outset) find themselves trapped if they have not taken into account the restrictions for the transfer of shares to non-shareholders.

 No Content Set